-You should be careful when handling the stove since it can be dangerous and can cause a fire.
+You should be careful when handling the hot tent stove since it can be dangerous and it can cause a fire.

 Place a flame retardant mat around the stove to provide protection in case sparks and hot embers escape.
 Do not place the stove on the groundsheet.
 Instead, roll it and place the stove on the ground.

 The sparks can cause a fire inside tent if they land on the tent as they leave the flue (chimney).
 To prevent this, put a spark arrestor above the flue so that the sparks do not drop in the tent.